12 Top-Rated Tourist Attractions in Alicante

 Address: Plaza del Ayuntamiento, Alicante

-Pleasantly shaded by leafy trees, this charming and romantic square is a tribute to the renowned author of Alicante, Gabriel Miró.
-A gorgeous fountain with classically inspired statues adorns the center, and a bust of Gabriel Miró is at one end of the square.
-Lining the borders of the square are magnificent Art Nouveau and other monumental buildings.
 Close to Alicante's Old Town, the Plaza de Gabriel Miró offers a respite from the hustle and bustle of the city.
-Visitors can relax on the terrace to enjoy the peaceful atmosphere or take an unhurried stroll through the beautiful grounds.
+You can relax on the terrace or take an unhurried stroll through the beautiful grounds.

 Day Trips from Alicante